aam9063/dotnet-interview-questions/index.md

 ### ✅ Use when:

 * The service is **lightweight** and **stateless**.
-* You don’t need to share state at all.
+* You don't need to share state at all.

 ---